tjworks/tapdata-docs-en/docs/production-admin/operation.md

 :::

-In a replica set, data written to the Primary node is automatically synchronized to the Secondary nodes.
+In a replica set, data written to the Primary node are automatically synchronized to the Secondary nodes.
 If the Primary node fails or becomes unavailable, the replica set automatically elects a new Primary node to ensure database availability and data integrity, minimizing the downtime and impact of database failures.

 You can log into the MongoDB database and use the `rs.status()` command to check the status of the replica set and the state of each node.
 For more information, see [Replication](https://www.mongodb.com/docs/v4.4/replication/).

-##

-How to View Running Logs?
+## How to View Running Logs?

 In versions prior to 2.15, logs were scattered across various folders in the Tapdata installation directory.
 Starting from version 2.15, log information is centralized in the logs directory within the installation directory.

 ## Where Are Tapdata Configuration Files Stored?

 The Tapdata configuration file: **application.yml** is located in the Tapdata installation directory.
 It contains key configuration information, such as available memory settings, service ports, MongoDB database connection information, etc.

 ## How to Adjust the Available Memory Size for Java?